shwilliam/shwilliam.github.io/src/blog/react-children.md

 export default App
 ```

 Nice!
-Our `<NameTag>` is reusable and neatly hides its slightly messier details of its implementation.
+Our `NameTag` component is reusable and neatly hides its slightly messier details of its implementation.
 Our app component looks super clean and easy to read.
-However, let's say wanted to add a title to this app with a similar colored background as our `<NameTag>`.
+However, let's say wanted to add a title to this app with a similar colored background as our `NameTag`.
 Let's create a new `Title` component and render it in our app.

 ```js
 // components/Title.js